A Newer Meaning to a Relatively New Word

 • Improper technique is used.

-• Observers (i.e., loved ones) experience distress and anguish.
+• Observers (i.e., loved ones) experience distress and anguish due to the improper technique.

 • Support among the patient, client, and veterinary team breaks down.

 I recognize that defining dysthanasia leads us to a slippery slope, but euthanasia also is difficult to label clearly.
+CAETA currently only labels a dysthanasia as such when technical/medical difficulty arises.
 What exactly is “unacceptable” pain, anxiety, or fear?
 Many, including those providing similar services in the same cultures and demographic regions, may define “unacceptable” differently.
 But, naming a bad death experience enhances a veterinary team’s ability to target and address the negative situation.
 When a dysthanasia occurs, and is labeled as such, a clear resolution plan can be set in motion.
-We cannot undo the procedure itself, but we can change how we manage the bad situation.
+We cannot undo the procedure itself, but we can change how we manage the situation.

 Here’s a case example: